eoinmakers/bank-js/README.md

 - Added guard clause to check if the amount to be withdrawn is greater than the current balance, if so return the string.

 Green.

+### Statement

+- [ ] 4

+> As a Customer,
+> So I can keep on top of my finances,
+> I want to be able to print my account statement

+In `spec/accountFeatureSpec.js` wrote a feature test similar to the above acceptance criteria, using jasmine clock to mock the date.
+Red.

 <!-- Links -->